Hypogonadotropic hypogonadism

 The release of gonadotropins, LH and FSH, act on the gonads for the development and maintenance of proper adult reproductive physiology.
 LH acts on Leydig cells in the male testes and theca cells in the female.
 FSH acts on Sertoli cells in the male and follicular cells in the female.
 Combined this causes the secretion of gonadal sex steroids and the initiation of folliculogenesis and spermatogenesis.
 The production of sex steroids forms a negative feedback loop acting on both the anterior pituitary and hypothalamus causing a pulsatile secretion of GnRH.

-GnRH neurons lack sex steroid receptors and mediators such as kisspeptin stimulate GnRH neurons for pulsatile secretion of GnRH.
+GnRH neurons lack sex steroid receptors and mediators such as kisspeptin stimulate RH neurons for pulsatile secretion of GnRH.

 Types

-There are two subtypes of HH, congenital HH (CHH) and acquired HH (AHH).
-CHH is due to genetic abnormalities resulting in non-functional GnRH secreting neurons or gonadotropic cell dysfunction in the anterior pituitary.
+Despite the genetic basis for hypogonadotropic hypogonadism remaining largely unknown, there are two known subtypes of HH, congenital HH (CHH) and acquired HH (AHH).
+CHH is either due to genetic abnormalities resulting in non-functional gonadotrophin-releasing hormone (GnRH) secreting neurons or the complete/partial failure of puberty due to incorrect cell dysfunction resulting in insufficient secretion of the pituitary gonadotropin.
 CHH is divided into 2 subtypes depending on the condition of the olfactory system, anosmic HH (Kallman syndrome) and normosmic HH.

 AHH is an acquired form of the disease often occurring after sexual maturation and is not related to genetic defects.
+AHH can also be developed through drug and alcohol use and encephalic trauma.
+AHH, in a clinical setting, can be shown through a lack/delay/stop of maturation as it relates to pubertal.
+Although therapy, and or treatment, is mostly up to the patient depending on their fertility desire, it is often treated by testosterone supplements for males, and estrogen supplements for females.